The Spring Goddess celebrates the turning of the wheel of the year as the death and decay of winter gives way to a time of renewal and rebirth.

 Persephone (Greek) Her mother Demeter mourned her daughter when she returned to the underworld each Autumn causing the land to become cold and barren.
 When Persephone returned in the Spring the happy Demeter would bestow the land with growth and abundance.

 Prosepina (Roman) She was the Roman counterpart to Persephone and daughter of the grain Goddess Ceres.

 Rafu-Sen (Japanese) Goddess of plum blossoms.

-Sita (Hindu) Spring Goddess and Goddesss of agriculture and the earth.
+Sita (Hindu) Spring Goddess and Goddess of agriculture and the earth.

 Discover the other seasonal Goddesses by following the links to the following pages.

-for information about the Summer Goddesses who represent the heat and and longer days of summertime.
+Sun Goddesses for information about the Summer Goddesses who represent the heat and the longer days of summertime.